ibraheemalayan/Unbeatable_XO/README.md

 # Unbeatable_XO

-this project is an Android app for the tic tok (XO) game,
+this project is an Android app for the tik tac toe (XO) game,

 ## Modes